nialredha/ExploreDSP/README.md

 more information on who wrote it.

 ## Left To Do
+1. Clean audio\_processor.c by placing filter main functions into the filters module and all WAV IO into the WAV module.
+2. Move all files other than audio\_processor.c in the reverberation dir to an archived sub-dir.
+3. Rename audio\_processor.c
-1. Optimization for FFT multiple calls of the same data size
+4. Optimization for FFT multiple calls of the same data size
-2. Create complex number library and remove complex struct from fft.h and comlex multiply from filters module